EdselCasey/The-Odin-Project-recipes/README.md

 # The-Odin-Project-recipes
-recipe webpage for The odin Project
+Recipe webpage for The Odin Project
 Project will be a simple recipe page with links to other pages.